-In a neighborhood like Brightmoor, it’s the arts that brings people of all ages together, whether you are six or sixty.
-That’s what we want to support in our development.
+In a neighborhood like Old Redford, the arts bring people of all ages together, whether you are six or sixty.
+That’s what we want to celebrate in our development.

-This is the second phase of an incremental development in Old Redford/Brightmoor.
-Phase one is the Obama Building, a retail and residential rehab at the corner of Grand River and Lahser.
-Together, the projects aim to catalyze larger neighborhood revitalization.
+This is the second phase of our incremental development in Old Redford.
+Phase one is The Obama, a renovated mixed-use retail and residential development at the corner of Grand River and Lahser.
+Together, these properties honor existing residents and businesses while catalyzing larger neighborhood revitalization.

-On Community Engagement: We rely on trusted community arts anchors, like Artists Village and Sidewalk Detroit, to identify arts programming that is relevant to the neighborhood.
+Community Engagement: The Platform is committed to developing in a way that honors and contributes to Detroit’s social and physical fabric, creating places and spaces that bring people together.
+We rely on trusted community arts anchors like Artists Village and Sidewalk Detroit to identify arts programming that is relevant to the neighborhood.
 We intend to marry our development capabilities with local programming knowledge and vision.
 We also work closely with the Fisher Family Foundation, Brightmoor Alliance, and Motor City Blight Busters.